 LUXURY – These are more of the ‘wants’ or ‘nice to haves’ rather than ‘needs’.
 Is opulence important to you, do you want an air of luxury or sophistication and how important is quality in finishes and workmanship.

 Our advice is to go through these 4 L’s and reasonably ask yourself what is truly important and prioritize based on your budget (make sure you know your budget!).
 If you have children, perhaps a bigger parcel of land is the absolute ‘must have’.
 If you’re a professional couple or young retirees, maybe Luxury is a greater priority and if you’re commuting regularly, perhaps convenience of location is your #1.
-Regardless of your personal circumstances, try to be reasonable with your expectations if you truly wish to create a home for yourself that is your happy place.
+Regardless of your personal circumstances, try to be reasonable with your expectations if you truly wish to end up with a home that is your happy place.

 At Manasons, we proudly place greater emphasis on the last 3 L’s as we’re fans of inner city convenience, livability and luxury… day to day living made as appealing and easy as possible with local essentials just minutes away.